Types of Massage

 An aromatherapy massage includes all the benefits of a regular massage, with the added benefit of essential oils tailored to your specific needs.
 Your health history and the information you relay to your massage therapist will determine which oils are chosen to give you the best results.

-The Doterra oils are used automatically in a diffuser and topically with a carrier cream.
-Inhaling the aromas areomatically can stimulate areas of your limbic system, which is a part of your brain that plays a role in emotions, behaviors, sense of smell, and long-term memory.
+The doTERRA oils are used automatically in a diffuser and topically with a carrier cream.
+Inhaling the aromas aromatically can stimulate areas of your limbic system, which is a part of your brain that plays a role in emotions, behaviors, sense of smell, and long-term memory.